 A Road Map

 The first thing that pops up on your screen when logging into The Novel Factory software is “The Roadmap.”
 This is a series of videos and guiding text that walks you through every step of your novel, from outlines to characters to writing your first draft and even editing and publishing your book.
 For a new author, or for any writer who needs some extra help understanding plot basics, this is a fantastic series of guiding videos.
 They’re laid out as follows:

-It’s a pretty detailed breakdown of what you need to know about plotting your book and writing it, with over an hour of video content as well as written content that helps writers better understand what to do.
+It’s a pretty detailed breakdown of what you need to know about plotting your book and writing it, with video content to go with each step, as well as written content that helps writers better understand what to do.

 Note, though, that the writing of the first draft was focused not on the craft of writing, but on how to sit down and get more words out.
 I would’ve preferred more on the craft since the plotting sections were pretty detailed about how to plot.
 It would follow that the writing sections should have more info on how to write.